-Ingo Koeper studied chemistry at the University of Dortmund and received his Diploma in 1998.
-In 1997 he spent six month at the university of Bordeaux, France, for an ERASMUS practical course in physical chemistry.
-In 2002 he received his PhD from the University of Paris VI for his work on neutron scattering experiments on the interactions between a sugar and a protein in the group of M.-C. Bellissent-Funel at the Laboratoire Léon Brillouin, CEA-Saclay.
+Ingo studied chemistry at the University of Dortmund and received his Diploma in 1998.
+In 1997 he spent six months at the university of Bordeaux, France, for an ERASMUS practical course in physical chemistry.
+In 2002 he received his PhD from the University of Paris VI for his work on neutron scattering experiments on the interactions between a sugar and a protein in the group of M.C.
+Bellissent-Funel at the Laboratoire Léon Brillouin, CEA-Saclay.
 In 2002 he joined the Materials Science Department at the Max Planck Institute for Polymer Research, Mainz, Germany.
 After one year as a post-doc, he became a project leader, leading an independent research team working on biofunctional surfaces, ion channels and single-channel recordings.

-2013: Graduate Certificate in Education (Higher Education)
+Graduate Certificate in Education (Higher Education): Flinders University (2013)

-2012: Faculty Teaching and Learning Innovation Grant
+Faculty Teaching and Learning Innovation Grant 2012

-2013: Executive Dean's Award for Excellence in Teaching
+Executive Dean's Award for Excellence in Teaching 2013

 Course Coordinator: Bachelor of Science (Nanotechnology)